How To Optimise Your Google Search Campaigns - Absolute Beginners Guide

 Clicks - How many times your ad was clicked.
 Clicks themselves are not a valuable metric when analysed without context.
 However, too many clicks with no conversions is a red flag - you should definitely reconsider your keyword choice or landing page design.
 Too little clicks with a CTR of less than 1% on Search means you most likely need to revise your ads, keywords or increase your bids.

 CTR - Click-through rate (CTR) measures how often people click your ad after it's shown to them.
 It is calculated by dividing the number of clicks your ad receives by the number of times your ad is shown.
-A good click through rate varies from industry to industry, but as a rule of thumb, CTR over 5% is good.
+A good click through rate varies from industry to industry, but as a rule of thumb CTR over 5% is considered OK.

 CTR may be too low if your bids aren't high enough and your ads aren't showing on top as much as your competitors, or they may not even be on page 1.
 Just like clicks, CTR analysed without context doesn't give us much understanding of performance.